switch to system theme

 When Tooth Pain Strikes: What’s Going On in There?

-By Monarchy Media LLC on September 17, 2025 at 12:42 PM
+Written by Monarchy Media LLC on September 17, 2025 at 12:42 PM

 Tooth pain has a way of showing up uninvited and stealing the spotlight.
 Whether it’s a dull ache that lingers or a sharp jolt that stops you mid-bite, toothaches are more than just uncomfortable, they’re your body’s way of waving a red flag.
 And while popping a painkiller might seem like the easiest fix, it’s usually not the final answer.